São Paulo: The Bandeirantes

-Imperial Period
+Imperial period

 After Brazil became independent from Portugal in 1822, as declared by Emperor Pedro I where the Monument to the Independence of Brazil is located, he named São Paulo as an Imperial City.
 In 1827, a law school was founded at the Convent of São Francisco, today part of the University of São Paulo.
 The influx of students and teachers gave a new impetus to the city's growth, thanks to which the city became the Imperial City and Borough of Students of St. Paul of Piratininga.

 The expansion of coffee production was a major factor in the growth of São Paulo, as it became the region's chief export crop and yielded good revenue.
 It was cultivated initially in the Paraíba Valley region in the East of the State of São Paulo, and later on in the regions of Campinas, Rio Claro, São Carlos and Ribeirão Preto.

 From 1869 onward, São Paulo was connected to the port of Santos by the Estrada de Ferro Santos-Jundiaí (Santos-Jundiaí Railroad), nicknamed The Lady.
-In the late 19th century, several other railroads connected the interior to the state capital.
+By the late 19th century, several other railroads connected the interior to the state capital.
 São Paulo became the point of convergence of all railroads from the interior of the state.
 Coffee was the economic engine for major economic and population growth in the State of São Paulo.